amaitou/ft_printf/README.md

 # Mandatory Part

-In order to implement your own `printf()` you need to go over each one of this string formats:
+To implement your own `printf()` you need to go over each one of these string formats:

   - `%c` Prints a single character.
   - `%s` Prints a string (as defined by the common C convention).